-HERITAGE IMPACT ASSESSMENT FOR THE PROPOSED CONTINUATION OF TUTUKA ASH DISPOSAL FACILITIES, MPUMALANGA PROVINCE
+HERITAGE IMPACT ASSESSMENT FOR THE PROPOSED CONTINUATION OF THE MAJUBA ASH DISPOSAL FACILITIES, MPUMALANGA PROVINCE

-Eskom propose to continue with the ash disposal facilities at the Tutuka Power Station, northeast of Standerton in Mpumalanga Province.
+Eskom propose to continue its ash disposal activities at the Majuba Power Station, south of Amersfoort in Mpumalanga Province.

-In accordance with Section 38 of the NHRA, an independent heritage consultant was appointed by Lidwala Consulting Engineers to conduct a Heritage Impact Assessment (HIA) to determine if any sites, features or objects of cultural heritage significance occur within the boundaries of the area where it is planned to develop the project.
+In accordance with Section 38 of the NHRA, an independent heritage consultant was appointed by Lidwala Consulting Engineers to conduct a Heritage Impact Assessment (HIA) to determine if any sites, features or objects of cultural heritage significance occur within the boundaries of the area where it is proposed to develop the project.

 The cultural landscape qualities of the region essentially consist of one component.
-This is a rural area in which the human occupation is made up of a pre-colonial element (Stone Age and Iron Age) as well as a much later colonial (farmer and industrial) component.
+The first is a rural area in which the human occupation is made up of a pre-colonial element (Stone Age and Iron Age) as well as a much later colonial (farmer and industrial) component.